gardiens/NLP_CS/README.md

 ## 🧠 Classifier Description
 We implemented an *in-context* classification approach using few-shot learning.
 To mitigate prediction bias and enhance robustness, we designed multiple prompts with varying polarity.
+The design of the prompt is described in Section [Prompting Strategy](#prompting-strategy-and-other-experiments)

 After evaluating several models, we selected **Gemma 3:4B** as the backbone due to its favorable trade-off between performance and inference time.